kayasax/EasyPIM/README.md

     - Test-PIMEndpointDiscovery
 - After installing EasyPIM.Orchestrator, import it to access these commands.
 Any legacy shims in the core module will emit guidance and forward where applicable.

+## Troubleshooting

+### Common Issues
+- **Key Vault Configuration Loading**: If you encounter JSON parsing errors when loading configurations from Azure Key Vault, see the [Key Vault Troubleshooting Guide](./EasyPIM/Documentation/KeyVault-Troubleshooting.md)
+- **ARM API Errors**: For InvalidResourceType or authentication issues, ensure you have the correct permissions and are using the latest module version
+- **Graph API Permissions**: Verify that required Microsoft Graph permissions have been granted to your application

+### Getting Help
+- Check the [documentation](https://github.com/kayasax/EasyPIM/wiki/Documentation) for detailed guides
+- Review [common use cases](https://github.com/kayasax/EasyPIM/wiki/Use-Cases) for implementation examples
+- For Key Vault specific issues, use the enhanced diagnostics: `Get-EasyPIMConfiguration -Verbose`

 ## Documentation
 [documentation](https://github.com/kayasax/EasyPIM/wiki/Documentation)